-- Roads: Hampshire County Council in Hampshire, Wiltshire Council in Wiltshire and the Highways Agency for ‘trunk’ roads and motorways i.e. the A31, A36 and M27
+- Roads: Hampshire County Council in Hampshire, Wiltshire Council in Wiltshire and Highways England for ‘trunk’ roads and motorways i.e. the A31, A36 and M27

 - Public rights of way: Hampshire County Council in Hampshire, and Wiltshire Council in Wiltshire

 - Public car parking: New Forest District Council, Forestry England, Hampshire County Council

 - Tourism, business and economic development: New Forest District Council supported by New Forest National Park Authority

 - Collecting litter: Mostly New Forest District Council, although landowners such as Forestry England also pays for collections in some areas